 Facing the Bigger Picture

-During that time, I gained a new perspective on the challenges people face when trying to live a healthier life.
-I was no longer a kid living at home—I had to figure it out on my own.
+During that time, I gained a new perspective on the challenges people face when trying to achieve a healthier life.

-If you want to be healthy, you won’t find support in society.
-You have to build that strength from within.
+If you want to be healthy, you have to go against the norms.
+You have to build strength from within, and face the challenges head on.

 And that’s exactly why I started Fuel and Lift.